Hire a project manager, they said.

 - The ultimate turnaround time and the deadline for the job

-In addition to assigning tasks to team members, this is the step where you’ll think about equipment, software, and schedules.
+In addition to assigning tasks to team members, this is the step where you’ll think about equipment, project management software, and schedules.

 Take a look at all your resources and ensure you have everything on-hand to get the job done.
 In rare cases, you may need to hire new talent, order more inventory, invest in new software, or take other steps to up your resources in preparation for the project.